marcpaterno/spack_retreat/plan-for-standard-builds.md

 ## Relation to use of LArSoft CI and experiment CI used to verify LArSoft releases

 1. The SciSoft team will use the LArSoft CI system to build the development head of each LArSoft repository whenever necessary.
 Pull requests (to a LArSoft repository) from the experiments are the main trigger for such CI builds.
 Pull requests will not be accepted if they do not pass this CI testing.
 Note that this is necessary, but not sufficient, for accepting a pull request.

-[CHG 2024-07-11 005]: # (We should document the actual PR requirements (where?) and ensure they are kept up to date with the technical implementation of same as they evolve.)
+The SciSoft team will develop a proposed set of requirements to be met by each PR.
+The requirements will be documented and maintained  by the SciSoft team.

 2. If the CI for LArSoft is passed, then the CI for each LArSoft experiment is run.
-If any of the experiment CI systems fail, the PR will be rejected.
+If any of the experiment CI systems fail, and if the experiment's CI was passed before the PR was included, the PR will be rejected.
-Is the responsibility of whoever submitted the PR to fix the failure.
+It is the responsibility of whatever experiment submitted or requested the PR to fix the failure.

-[CHG 2024-07-11 006]: # (In order for this to be reasonable, the version of experiment software used must be "known good" against the LArSoft version (e.g. `develop`) that the PR is based on.
-In the case of `develop`, who is responsible for that?)

-3. It is the responsibility of each experiment to maintain their CI system by keeping the branches of the repositories they use for development up-to-date with the most recent release of LArSoft.
+3. It is the responsibility of each experiment to maintain their CI system by keeping the branches of the repositories they use for development up-to-date with the development head of LArSoft.
-If an experiment does not keep their CI up-to-date with the most recent release of LArSoft then their CI system will be (perhaps temporarilty) removed from the workflow of the CI system used to verify new PRs in LArSoft.
+If an experiment does not keep their CI up-to-date with the most recent release of LArSoft then their CI system will be (perhaps temporarily) removed from the workflow of the CI system used to verify new PRs in LArSoft.
 It can be re-enabled in the workflow as soon as the experiment updates their code to work with the most recent release of LArSoft.

-[CHG 2024-07-11 007]: # (How do we verify PRs in the case where no experiment software is currently compliant?
-Who is responsible for bringing experiment software (back) into compliance and how do we avoid it being SciSoft team since we need it mor ethan they do?)
+Note that commits to the experiment's repositories, and not only changes to LArSoft, might break the experiment's CI.

+4. A PR that fixes a bug in an old release of LArSoft reported by an experiment will only be merged into the bug fix branch of that release if the CI system for the experiment passes, and if the PR breaks no existing CI that had been passing before the PR.
+Each experiment is expected to keep a branch of their own repositories to be used for CI testing of any bug fix versions of LArSoft that the experiment requests.